-Ceyla Pazarbasioglu is Senior Director for the Finance and Markets Global Practice, World Bank Group, since February 1, 2017.
+Ceyla Pazarbasioglu is Senior Director for the Finance, Competitiveness, and Innovation Global Practice, World Bank Group, since February 1, 2017.

 Prior to taking on this role, she was a Senior Adviser in the Finance and Markets Global Practice and the Global Lead for the Financial Sector Oversight and Policy and Bank Regulation and Restructuring areas.

 Prior to this, she was Deputy Director at the Monetary and Capital Markets Department of the IMF, where she oversaw the work on financial sector regulation and supervision, and crisis prevention and management.
 She also managed the Fund’s work on the global regulatory reform agenda and led the Financial Sector Assessment Programs (FSAPs) for the United Kingdom (2011) and Spain (2012).
 Between August 2008 and February 2010, Dr. Pazarbasioglu was the mission chief for Ukraine.